AI4Finance-Foundation/FinRL-Meta/README.md

 # NeoFinRL
-A collection of universal environments for DRL in quant finance.
+A suite of universal near real-market environments for DRL in quant finance.

 **Why NeoFinRL (FinRL-Gym): Motivation**